acquirk/craftsalesproject/README.md

-# Craft Sales Project MEAN Stack Single Page Application (Name TBD)
+# Craft Sales Project MEAN Stack Single Page Application (Cardinal Reports)

 This application will be used to visualize and leverage sales data for Cardinal Spirits LLC.